How to Open an Etsy Shop and Attract Customers

 Organize shipping and payment

-Etsy uses Paypal for all payments.
+Etsy uses Paypal for all payments which is a fantastic choice for Etsy store owners since it gives customers the ability to pay by credit card, bank account and even leveraging their cryptocurrency market holdings through the new Paypal Bitcoin payment options.
 It should be noted that Etsy’s Payment Policy varies across countries.
 The marketplace changes the following types of fees:

 - listing fee (USD $0.20 for each item, the listings are active for 4 months);